EOS-Nation/dfuse-docs/README.md

 node graphql.js
 ```

-This should update the file `data/eos/graphql.json` and `data/eth/graphql.json` (and any other
+This should update the file `data/eos/graphql.json` (and any other
 chains we now support) if the GraphQL schema has been updated.

 ## Content Structure